 The Information Technology Services (ITS) department can help you with a variety of computer and networking needs – from obtaining usernames or passwords for NYU Albert and your NYU NetID, to solving e-mail and laptop issues.

-The Office of International Students and Scholars (OISS) helps international students with their documentation and processing.
-If you are an international student you are required to report to OISS for enrollment and before registering for classes.
-And if you plan to travel outside of the United States during your course of study OISS must approve your travel plans ahead of time.
+The NYU Office of Global Services helps International students with their documentation and processing.
+If you are an International student you are required to report to OGS for enrollment and before registering for classes.
+And if you plan to travel outside of the United States during your course of study, OGS must approve your travel plans ahead of time.
 There are many other requirements of international students that will be discussed during the OGS Internation Student Check-In Workshop during NGSO.

 NYU offers services for NYU School of Engineering students through a variety of its offices.
 To learn exactly which services you can take advantage of at the NYU Washington Square campus visit the NYU website.

 The Office of Alumni Relations serves as a liaison between the Polytechnic Institute Alumni Association and the NYU Tandon School of Engineering.
 The office maintains alumni records, assists with planning alumni events and coordinates alumni fund-raising efforts.

 NYU Polytechnic School of Engineering's alumni association, the Polytechnic Alumni, has more than 28,000 members living in all 50 states and at least 64 countries.
 Over 6,600 alumni live in the five boroughs of New York City.
 Membership in the alumni association is automatic and free for those who have graduated from Polytechnic.
 Alumni of Polytechnic receive the Cable magazine and a wide-range of benefits.